 1 Employee Account

 No Turnover Limit

 Unlimited Data Storage

 Both of the basic packages are very similar in terms of price and there are only a couple of things to really separate them in terms of what you get.

 The one thing a lot of people comment on is the turnover limited packages with EKM but there is a benefit to this system, the main one being that as your business grows, so does your websites requirements.
 With EKM’s larger packages you get more in the way of resources but you also get more support from the EKM team to help your business grow even more.
 On the bigger packages, you do get your own account manager, which is something you don’t get with Shopify until you get to their plus packages.

 What really stands out to me on the Shopify package is the transaction fee, while 2% does not sound a lot, it can soon add up when your online business starts to grow.
 As you move up through the packages, this fee does reduce to 1% and 0.5% respectively.
 This transaction fee only applies when you are using a payment gateway other than Shopify payments.

 Both EKM and Shopify offer a free trial so that you can test the platform out before committing to a paid plan.
-With EKM, you get a 28 day free trial using the button below and Shopify offer a 14 day free trial.
+With EKM, you get a 28 day free trial using the button above and Shopify offer a 14 day free trial.